agabor/docs/_includes/common/security.md

   * **Delete**: With this permission, people can delete any object in the table that doesn't have an ACL.
 All they need is its objectId.

-* **Add fields**: Parse classes have schemas that are inferred when objects are created.
+* **Add fields**: MSG classes have schemas that are inferred when objects are created.
 While you're developing your app, this is great, because you can add a new field to your object without having to make any changes on the backend.
 But once you ship your app, it's very rare to need to add new fields to your classes automatically.
 You should pretty much always turn off this permission for all of your classes when you submit your app to the public.

 For each of the above actions, you can grant permission to all users (which is the default), or lock permissions down to a list of roles and users.
 For example, a class that should be available to all users would be set to read-only by only enabling get and find.
 A logging class could be set to write-only by only allowing creates.
 You could enable moderation of user-generated content by providing update and delete access to a particular set of users or roles.